jbuberel/buildmodeshared/gofrompython/README.md

 Python-specific support in the `gobind` tool via community contributions.

-The first example uses `ctypes` - be sure to configured the correct pathname to the generated `dnscmd.a` file in the call to `ctypes.CDLL`:
+The first example uses `ctypes` - be sure to configured the correct pathname to the generated `dnscmd.so` file in the call to `ctypes.CDLL`:

 ```python
 import ctypes